 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.

 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you just edited.
 It expires after 1 day.

 Embedded content from other websites

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.

 We may use your information to track visitors of our website.
 This lets us see which of our features are the most popular so we can better serve our users’ needs.
 It also lets us provide aggregate data about our traffic (not identifying you personally, but showing how many visitors used which features, for example) to outside parties.

 Who we share your data with

 We may share data with the following third parties, Paypal, or other payment systems, and congress/conference organiser.
 User information provided in contact forms is encrypted with 128-bit encryption.
-These third parties will use the information as follows: process merchandise payments and congress/conference organisation.
+These third parties will use the information as follows: process merchandise payments and contact you regarding IASP congresses/conferences.

 How long we retain your data